Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 Need for Power Scale [general] (Moon et al., 2022)

-need for status or dominance
+need for power, status or dominance

 1) Personalized